uarizona-fnsv/bootstrap/docs/components/buttons.md

 # Buttons

-<p class="lead ">Use Bootstrap’s custom button styles for actions in forms, dialogs, and more with support for multiple sizes, states, and more.</p>
+<p class="lead">Use Bootstrap’s custom button styles for actions in forms, dialogs, and more with support for multiple sizes, states, and more.</p>

 FSO Bootstrap adds several extra button types: `uared`, ...